You (TV series): Development

 In February 2015, it was announced that Greg Berlanti and Sera Gamble would develop a series based on Caroline Kepnes' book You with Berlanti and Gamble as the scriptwriters, and Berlanti as the pilot director.
 Initially, Berlanti and Gamble pitched the show to Showtime but were unsuccessful in their attempts.
 In addition, both creators had also originally pitched the series to Netflix but were declined twice, prior to Netflix's head of international non-English originals, Bela Bajaria joining the company in late 2016.
 Berlanti recounted his experience of pitching the show to Netflix in an interview with Entertainment Weekly, stating that You "felt like more of a binge show".
 He further added that his team "tried initially to sell it to Netflix at the very beginning and [Netflix's chief content officer] Ted Sarandos has said as much that they wish they'd gotten it the first time".

 In January 2017, it was announced that the series had been purchased by Lifetime and put into fast-track development.
 In April 2017, Lifetime gave You a 10-episode straight-to-series order.
 On July 26, 2018, ahead of the series premiere, Lifetime announced that the series had been renewed for a second season.

 In November 2018, Gamble confirmed that like Hidden Bodies, the sequel novel to You, the setting of the series would move to Los Angeles for the second season.
 On December 3, 2018, it was confirmed that Lifetime had rescinded its renewal of the series and that Netflix had picked up You ahead of the release of the second season.
 On January 14, 2020, Netflix renewed the series for a 10-episode third season.
 On October 13, 2021, ahead of the third-season premiere, Netflix renewed the series for a fourth season.
+On March 24, 2023, the series was renewed for a fifth and final season, initially set to release in 2024.
+However, journalists predicted delays, as the 2023 Writers Guild of America and SAG-AFTRA strikes delayed the season's scripting and production schedules.